 Then you can take the money that you budgeted each month to buy certain items on the list that will keep.

 Finally, I suggest switching to cash only.
 You don’t want to go further in debt to have one meal.
-Also, if you work on cash, then you can put that cash in an envelope somewhere to store it for safe keeping until you are ready to do your big grocery haul if needed.
+Also, if you work on cash, then you can put that cash in an envelope somewhere to store it for safekeeping until you are ready to do your big grocery haul if needed.

 2. Don’t Be Like Martha

 One of the easiest ways to cut down on food costs is by not channeling your inner Martha Stewart.
-Don’t get me wrong, she cooks a lot of beautiful food that seems absolutely delicious.
+Don’t get me wrong, she cooks a lot of beautiful food that looks absolutely delicious.

-But she is not budget-friendly.
+Still, she is not budget-friendly.
 You can cook a good meal without it being extravagant.
 Think of simple dishes that are classics that everyone loves.

 For instance, you can make a basic corn pudding that many people enjoy.
 It is actually one of my favorite dishes.